texcoffier/qrbug/DOC/config.md

 - The `run` function is the entry point of your program, and will be awaited when called.
   - Its `incidents` parameter is the list of incident to process.
   - The `request` parameter corresponds to the aiohttp request the user made to the server to register the incident
+      - `request.incident` to get the triggering incident.
+      - `request.report` to get the triggering report.
+      - `request.ticket` to get the session ticket.
 - To send HTML back to the webpage displayed after your action is called, use the following code :
 ```py
 await request.write("my_html_string")
 ```

 - To send data back to the program, return #TODO: TO UPDATE

 #### Dispatcher